1. What is the Further Education and Training Sector?

-You will need to find this information out for yourself as it various in different parts of the country.
-However, you could check with the Education and Training Foundation to see if they are currently offering any funding: http://www.et-foundation.co.uk/
+You will need to find this information out for yourself as it varies in different parts of the country.
+However, you could check with the Education and Training Foundation to see if they are currently offering any funding or bursaries.

 7. How long will it take to get qualified?

-The Award can take from a few days to a few months depending upon where you enrol and whether you do it full time or part time.
+The Award can take from a few days to a few months depending upon where you enrol and whether you do it full-time or part-time.
 The Certificate and Diploma are from one to two years.
-You will need to find out which organisations are offering the qualifications in your area and ask them how long they last.
+You will need to find out which organisations are offering the qualifications in your area, and ask them how long the course will last.
 Even though the content is the same wherever you take the qualification, the time frames can differ i.e. if some are intensive programmes or if they combine online learning with attendance at sessions.

 8. What will I have to do to pass the qualifications?